 - Pain Diagnostics

-- Early screening by finding inflammatory patterns for further clinical correlation.
+- Finding inflammatory patterns for further clinical correlation.

 Yes, it’s true.
-Thermograms provide you with possible early screening and treatment assistance in such conditions as cellular changes that could potentially lead to cancers, inflammatory processes, neurological and vascular dysfunction, and musculoskeletal injury.
+Thermograms provide you with information and treatment assistance in such conditions as cellular changes that could potentially lead to diseases, inflammatory processes, neurological and vascular dysfunction, and musculoskeletal injury.